KyleMayes/vulkanalia/tutorial/book/src/presentation/image_views.md

 **Code:** [main.rs](https://github.com/KyleMayes/vulkanalia/tree/master/tutorial/src/07_image_views.rs)

-To use any `vk::Image`, including those in the swap chain, in the render pipeline we have to create a `vk::ImageView` object.
+To use any `vk::Image`, including those in the swapchain, in the render pipeline we have to create a `vk::ImageView` object.
 An image view is quite literally a view into an image.
 It describes how to access the image and which part of the image to access, for example if it should be treated as a 2D texture depth texture without any mipmapping levels.

-In this chapter we'll write a `create_image_views` function that creates a basic image view for every image in the swap chain so that we can use them as color targets later on.
+In this chapter we'll write a `create_image_views` function that creates a basic image view for every image in the swapchain so that we can use them as color targets later on.

 First add an `AppData` field to store the image views in: